 Wearing 100% UV protective sunglasses can protect your eyes from the sun’s harmful UV rays and reduce your risk of cataracts, age-related macular degeneration and other sight-threatening eye conditions.

 5. Rest Your Eyes

 Spending hours each day in front of a computer screen or other digital device can lead to eye strain, fatigue and dry eye symptoms.
 Practice the 20-20-20 rule to give your eyes their much needed break — every 20 minutes, tear your eyes away from the screen and look at something at least 20 feet away for at least 20 seconds.

 6. Quit Smoking

 Smoking is hazardous to your health and affects nearly all the organs in your body, including your eyes.
 Cigarette smoke in particular contains toxins that have been shown to cause cerebral lesions in the visual processing area of the brain.

 Smoking tobacco has also been linked to higher risks of sight-threatening eye diseases including age-related macular degeneration, cataracts and diabetic retinopathy.

 7. Schedule Regular Eye Exams

 Regular eye exams are a crucial part of maintaining eye health and vision.
 Comprehensive eye exams can detect early signs of eye disease, even before symptoms appear — facilitating earlier treatment and lowering your risk of permanent vision loss.

-If you're due for a routine checkup, you've noticed any changes in your vision, or you'd like to learn more about protecting your ocular health, contact Clinic for Vision PC in Albertville to schedule an eye exam today!
+If you're due for a routine checkup, you've noticed any changes in your vision, or you'd like to learn more about protecting your ocular health, contact Clinic for Vision in Albertville to schedule an eye exam today!